-Kitzur Shulchon Oruch.
-There are various editions of this; we recommend the two volume "Kitzur Shulchon Oruch, two volume set by Shlomo Ganzfried with a new translation with notes and diagrams by Rabbi Eliyahu Touger.
+Kitzur (Abridged) Shulchon Oruch.
+There are various editions of this; we recommend the two volume "Kitzur Shulchon Oruch," by Shlomo Ganzfried with a new translation with notes and diagrams by Rabbi Eliyahu Touger.
 (Note the "O" in Oruch rather than the usual "A" as Aruch).

 This is My God by Herman Wouk

 Hasidic Tales of the Holocaust: The First Original Hasidic Tales in a Century, by Yaffa Eliach.